bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

   ![addspace](https://github.com/bainsy88/containers-denmark/blob/master/screenshots/35-add-space.jpg)

-2. Now we have a second space we need to make sure they are assigned to seperate availability zones.
+2. Now we have a second space we need to make sure they are assigned to separate availability zones.

   ```
   $ cf ic info